HCSA- Documenting the Legacy of Hawaiian Channel Swimming with Worldclass Standards

 Established 1984

-New Flash: Tim Lorge becomes the youngest local swimmer to swim the Molokaʻi Channel with a time of 15:27 on April 19, 2025.
+New Flash: Tim Lorge (right) becomes the youngest local swimmer to swim the Molokaʻi Channel with a time of 15:27 on April 19, 2025.
 This swim organized by Steven Minaglia of Maui Nui Swim, piloted by Jamie Barlow on One Step, and observed by Diana Kim was ratified unanimously by the board of the Hawaiian Channel Swimming Association on April 20, 2025.
 Watch the news coverage on Hawaiʻi News Now here.

 News Flash: Tina Neill is the first person since 2011 to complete the ʻAlenuihāhā Channel!
 She started at Upolu Point, Hawaiʻi on February 12, 2025 and finished at Kaupo Beach, Maui February 13, 2025.
 The moon was full that night.
 Congratulations Tina, Captain Mike Spalding and crew for a safe and successful crossing.